MichalKarbownik/falcon-docs/docs/falcon-client/internationalization.md

 ## React components

-Using i18next directly in react is clumsy, so we providing Components to make it simple easy
+Using i18next directly in react is clumsy, so we provide Components to make it very easy

 ### I18n Component